Sygil-Dev/whoosh-reloaded/docs/source/parsing.rst

 search for those terms in proximity.

-If you want to do more complex proximity searches, you can replace the phrase plugin with the :class:` whoosh_reloaded.qparser.SequencePlugin`, which allows any query between the quotes.
+If you want to do more complex proximity searches, you can replace the phrase plugin with the :class:` whoosh.qparser.SequencePlugin`, which allows any query between the quotes.
 For example::

     "(john OR jon OR jonathan~) peters*"